A wildfire destroyed the historic Grand Canyon Lodge. It burned down once before

 A raging wildfire has destroyed dozens of structures in Grand Canyon National Park, including a beloved historic lodge that was already rebuilt once after burning down nearly a century ago.

-For decades, the Grand Canyon Lodge was the only hotel inside the North Rim, a more secluded portion of the park with higher elevation and fewer visitors.
+For decades, the Grand Canyon Lodge and its surrounding cabins provided the only lodging inside the North Rim, a more secluded portion of the park with higher elevation and fewer visitors.

 The lodge complex consisted of a main building and 114 standalone cabins perched at some 8,000 feet overlooking the canyon.
 The lodge was one of the most notable sights that visitors would see when arriving at the end of the North Rim's main road, welcoming generations of travelers and staffers.